M0rtyMerr/BBCGestureRecognizer/README.md

 ```

 ### Swift Package Manager
-The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler. what is already dead cannot die, so fuck it, use CocoaPods.
+The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
+What is already dead cannot die, so fuck it, use CocoaPods.

 ### Manually
 If you prefer not to use any of the aforementioned dependency managers, you are not very smart guy and my project is not for you.